datomi79/RAW-burst-image-super-resolution/README.md

 For the final submission, you need to submit:
 * The predicted outputs for each burst sequence as a zip folder, in the same format as used for uploading results to the codalab validation server.
 * The code and model files necessary to reproduce your results.
+You should provide clear instructions on how to download the datasets and any external dependencies.
+The organizers need to have all the necessary resources in order to replicate both training and inference.
 * A factsheet (both PDF and tex files) describing your method.
 The template for the factsheet is available [here](https://figshare.com/articles/media/RAW_Burst_Image_Super_Resolution_Template_zip/22439071).

 The results, code, and factsheet should be submitted via a Google Form, which will be made available with the release of test data for Track 1.